Aetna health insurance review and ratings 2025

 Our take

-Aetna is worth considering if you’re looking for an insurance provider with a big coverage area.
-The company, which is part of CVS Health, ranked high for its low deductibles and digital experience.
+Aetna, No. 3 on our list of the Best Health Insurance Companies, is worth considering if you’re looking for an insurance provider with a big coverage area.
+The company, which is part of CVS Health, was ranked highly in a number of categories in our survey of insurance consumers, such as for its provider network and not needing referrals.
+Additionally, Aetna scored in the top half of companies for affordability.

 Below is Insure.com’s review of the company.
 It’s based on third-party metrics and an in-depth survey of insurance customers.
 Find the full methodology here, including an explanation of our survey scores.